Arizona Cardinals vs. Carolina Panthers NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - Carolina and its opponents have combined to score more than 44 points in two games this season.

-- Sunday's over/under is 5.8 points lower than the two team's combined 49.8 points per game average.
+- The two teams combine to score 49.8 points per game, 5.8 more than the over/under in this contest.

-- This contest's total is 6.5 points more than the 37.5 these two squads combine to surrender per game this season.
+- This contest's total is 6.5 points greater than the 37.5 these two squads combine to surrender per game this season.

 - The average total in Cardinals games this season is 49.9, 5.9 points more than Sunday's over/under of 44.

-- The 45.3 PPG average total in Panthers games this season is 1.3 points more than this game's over/under.
+- The 44-point over/under for this game is 1.3 points below the 45.3 points per game average total in Panthers games this season.

 Cardinals stats and trends

-- This season, the Cardinals won ATS in their only game as a favorite of 10.5 points or more.
+- The Cardinals covered the spread in their only game when favored by 10.5 points or more.

-- Arizona's games this year have hit the over on four of nine set point totals (44.4%).
+- Arizona has gone over the point total in 44.4% of its opportunities this year (four times over nine games with a set point total).

-- Arizona is 6-2 against the spread and 7-1 overall in games when it puts up more than 20.3 points.
+- When Arizona records more than 20.3 points, it is 6-2 against the spread and 7-1 overall.

-- Arizona is 7-2 against the spread and 8-1 overall when the team piles up more than 293.1 yards.
+- Arizona is 7-2 against the spread and 8-1 overall when the team churns out over 293.1 yards.

-- This year, the Cardinals have nine turnovers, one fewer than the Panthers have takeaways (10).
+- The Cardinals have nine giveaways this season, while the Panthers have 10 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Arizona's matchup with the Panthers.